Sh7yk/oneshot-stf/README.md

 <img width="495" height="494" alt="image" src="https://github.com/user-attachments/assets/c19bdbac-8691-46cb-a1fe-77fcdafb5233" />

 ## Description
-A simple script to automate my routine steps at the beginning of internal network pentesting.
+A simple scripts to automate my routine steps at the beginning of internal network pentesting.
 Perhaps you'll find it useful too. :)
 ## Requirements
 Before starting, you will need to install the necessary tools, mainly from ProjectDiscovery
 ```bash